• Skip to primary navigation

 So, before I jump into the modern powder room, including what we did and why, let's walk down memory lane.

-Before Pictures of the Powder Bathroom
+Before photos of the powder room

 Before photo of powder bathroom with cream vanity and carpet